william-man/NY-times-Article-Search/README.md

 To solve the first problem, I needed to find a way to enable `require()` on the browser so I decided to use webpack which generates a bundle by mapping all dependencies my project needs.
 At the same time, since JSX is not supported in browsers, webpack allowed me to create a configuration file to use babel and compile JSX into backwards compatible javascript for older browsers.

 For the second problem, to hide the api key, I decided to have the server handle the search requests and then send the results forward to the client so that the key will not be revealed in the browser.
+To do this, I used the Express framework to help me handle the routes and requests for the app as well as to deploy the project on heroku.

 ### Improvements